EENI Global Business School

 Business in Canada, Toronto, Quebec, Canadian International Trade

-2. To know the trade opportunities in Canada
+2. To identify business opportunities in Canada

 4. To know the Canadian Trade Agreements